bloomiox/a2a/docs/THEME_SYSTEM.md

 ## CSS Custom Properties

-The theme system automatically updates CSS custom properties that can be used in your styles:
+The app system automatically updates CSS custom properties that can be used in your styles:

 ```css
 .my-component {